Avian influenza (bird flu)

 Ongoing outbreaks of H5N1 globally have increased the level of risk to Australia for incursions of HPAI viruses of global concern.
 Occasional outbreaks of internationally notifiable highly pathogenic avian influenza (non-H5N1) and of low pathogenicity avian influenza have occurred on poultry farms in Australia.

-Each outbreak was quickly detected and stamped out, with only a small number of farms affected.
+Each outbreak was quickly detected and eradicated, with only a small number of farms affected.

 Annual migration of wild birds has the ongoing potential to introduce new subtypes of avian influenza virus to Australian birds.

-State and Commonwealth governments and the national chicken meat, duck meat and egg industries have formal arrangements in place to share the costs of responding to outbreaks of highly pathogenic avian influenza and low pathogenic avian influenza (H5/H7 virus subtypes only) .
-This helps to ensure that a rapid and effective emergency response can be immediately mounted if the disease occurs.
+State and Commonwealth governments and the national chicken meat, duck meat and egg industries have formal arrangements in place to share the costs of responding to outbreaks of highly pathogenic avian influenza and low pathogenic avian influenza (H5/H7 virus subtypes only).
+This helps ensure a rapid and effective emergency response can be immediately mounted if the disease occurs.

 Owners may be eligible for compensation if birds or property must be destroyed to eradicate the disease.